 Health, Education, Labor and Pensions Committee

-A former chairman of the Senate Health, Education, Labor, and Pensions (HELP) Committee, Senator Hatch has closely followed the committee's issues, and he is committed to providing Americans access to affordable health coverage and safe and effective medicines, educating our children through active local and state involvement, and strengthening our workforce to meet today's challenges.
+A former chairman of the Senate Health, Education, Labor, and Pensions (HELP) Committee, Senator Hatch has closely followed the committee's issues, and he is committed to providing Americans access to affordable health coverage and safe and effective medicines, working to return the task of education back to the able hands of the states, bringing our education system up to speed with the 21st century, ensuring that our children are preared to succeed in a competitive world, strengthening our workforce to meet today's challenges, and devising solutions for the growing pension crisis in America.